 A career in Product Management has been booming for people in the tech industry.
 Be it fintech, EdTech, or crypto, and product manager opportunities are abundant.

-If you are a person who is good with collaborating with people, crunching numbers, and technical knowledge, it will rain job offers.
+To become a product manager, you must be good with collaborating with people, crunching numbers, and technical knowledge, it will rain job offers.

-If you’re keen on pursuing a career in product management, you should know what Product Managers do and their roles and responsibilities.
+If you’re keen on pursuing a career in product management, you should be well-aware of the roles and responsibilities of product manager to be able to perform the tasks as efficiently as possible.

 Who is a Product Manager?